UhhhWaitWhat/node-docker-service/README.md

 ### `config` directory
 This directory contains any configuration files for your service.
 These are linked into the services container, so you may change them without much fuss.
 You should treat this directory like a linux systems root folder.
-So `mounts/etc/something.conf` will be linked to `/etc/something.conf` inside the container.
+So `config/etc/something.conf` will be linked to `/etc/something.conf` inside the container.
 If you have no configuration files, you may omit this folder.

+In addition, you may specify entire folders in your `service.json`'s `configs` property.
+The following would mount `config/home/sabnzbd/.sabnzbd` and `config/home/sabnzbd/downloads` to `/home/sabnzbd/.sabnzbd` and `/home/sabnzbd/downloads` respectively:

+	{
+		configs: {
+			'home/sabnzbd': {
+				'.sabnzbd': {},
+				'downloads': {}
+			}
+		}
+	}

+Single files will still be mounted seperately **unless** they are positioned in a folder which will be mounted.

 CLI
 ---